Introduction / History

 The torobe are the aristocratic class.
 The middle class, or rimbe, is made up of fishermen, farmers, tradesmen, and administrators.
 The middle class also includes the craftsmen, and the lower class includes the freed slaves and the slaves.
 Social status rarely changes; however, slaves are freed at every third generation.
 The Tukulor marry within their class divisions, women usually between the ages of 16 and 18, and men between the ages of 25 and 30.
 Although it is uncommon, a man may have up to four wives.
 Families are generally large, with an average of six children per family.

 Traditional, rural Tukulor villages are small.
 They have round huts made of clay or rough bricks, with straw roofs.
 Villages are governed by a group of elders from the aristocratic caste.
 Dietary staples include rice, millet, sorghum, fish, nuts, and fruit.
-The average per capita income is only $150 to $200 per year.
 The current high levels of unemployment are forcing many men to travel to France or urban areas of Senegal in search of better paying jobs.

 Tukulor women often wear large, embedded pieces of wood in the soft lobes of their ears and have two small facial slits near the outside corners of both eyes.
 Although female genital mutilation is becoming increasingly illegal, over half of Tukulor girls from the ages of three to nine undergo this practice in order to be considered "clean" and worthy of marriage.